-- (i) The fair value of financial assets with standard terms and conditions and traded on active liquid markets are determined with reference to quoted market prices. - Commodity held by the Group is gold bullion, its fair value is based on LBMA Gold Price AM. (ii) - (iii) The fair value of other financial assets and financial liabilities are determined in accordance with generally accepted pricing models based on discounted cash flow analysis using prices or rates from observable current market transactions as input. - (iv) The carrying value of bank and cash balances, trade and other receivables and trade and other payables are assumed to approximate their fair values due to the short term maturities of these assets and liabilities.
+- (i) The fair value of financial assets with standard terms and conditions and traded on active liquid markets are determined with reference to quoted market prices. - The fair value of other financial assets and financial liabilities are determined in accordance with generally (ii) accepted pricing models based on discounted cash flow analysis using prices or rates from observable current market transactions as input. - (iii) The carrying value of bank and cash balances, trade and other receivables and trade and other payables are assumed to approximate their fair values due to the short term maturities of these assets and liabilities.